 A huge range of leading transport employers run apprenticeship programmes.
-While skills in civil engineering, traffic management and digital technology have particularly been in demand from road and railway employers.
+While skills in civil engineering, traffic management and digital technology have particularly been in demand from employers.
 However, the transport and logistics sector also covers automotive, airline and logistics apprenticeships, so there's plenty of choice for those starting out.

 As GOV.UK points out, opportunities exist across haulage, passenger transport operations, passenger transport driver and travel services.

 Road and railway apprenticeships

-With many of the government's UK transport infrastructure projects already well underway, you'll find road and railway apprenticeships advertised all the time.
+With many of the government's UK transport infrastructure projects well underway, you'll find road and railway apprenticeships advertised regularly.

 Another option is with Highways England, as it trains apprentices in a number of areas across its business.
 You could work in civil engineering, business administration, customer service or project management.
 Degree level schemes are available and Level 3 and 4 pathways have also recently become an option.

 Railway apprentices could find themselves working for companies such as Network Rail, First Group, Northern Rail and Colas Rail as a train driver or in engineering or the management and planning side of operations.